levonk/data-integration/Implementor.md

        * Semantic views and data glossary
        * Should have AVDLs that represent data even if data is not stored as parquet/avro
        * Field level validations
+         * Investigate library like https://github.com/vlbaluk/java-validator-livr and the LIVR specification http://livr-spec.org/
        * Data Domain Alignment (Data Type Matching)
      * Persona
        * Need to understand data to communicate higher level requirements